 1. Start Early With Pre-market Movers

 Seriously, an early start is a must for successful day trading.
 The market is getting faster every day and starting at 9:30 AM is really not an option anymore.
 Regardless of what strategy you are using, it’s a good idea to start your prep work at 8 AM.
 This will give you an hour and a half to do your research before the market opens.
+If you are in any day trading chat rooms, you can get ideas from other traders as well.

 So what exactly should you look for in stocks during pre-market?
 First of all, you should check the stock’s price and the volume of trade.
 It’s a good idea to choose stocks worth more than $5, although trading stocks with lower value is also an option.
 Furthermore, look for stocks with somewhat heavy volume, but also check the volume average for the past month.